-Wendi Bernau currently works within the Missional Wisdom Foundation as an artist, spiritual director and life coach.
-Wendi’s background includes formal study in music, art history, painting, theater, dance, and theology.
+Wendi Bernau currently works within the Missional Wisdom Foundation as an artist, spiritual director and leadership coach.
+Wendi’s background includes formal study in music, art history, painting, theater, dance, theology, spiritual direction and coaching.
 She is a brilliant and talented facilitator and performer.
 Wendi is a sought-after retreat leader, workshop facilitator, and teacher.
-Her programs are ecumenical and she is also experienced in inter-faith dialogue and inter-faith meditation.

 You can find videos of Wendi teaching and preaching on Wendi’s YouTube channel

 - Coming soon: The Book of Judith graphic novel (2019)